programarivm/fuzzy-matching-cypher/README.md

 Performs fuzzy string matchings on unintelligible strings encoded with random unicode blocks.

-> **Disclaimer**: So far this library is been written for learning purposes and might work for specific use cases only.
+> **Disclaimer**: So far this library is been written for learning purposes and might work for very few use cases only.
 It has not been tested against frequency analysis attacks.
 Please use it at your own risk.

 ### Examples